Zachhi/RayCasting/README.md

 Simple ray casting simulation that shows how rays of light would behave depending on its source location and the walls around it

-**Note: If you do not have access to Visual Studio, here is a version that works for linux and windows: https://github.com/Zachhi/RayCasting-Linux**
+**Note: If you do not have access to Visual Studio, here is a version that works for linux and windows that requires no setup: https://github.com/Zachhi/RayCasting-Linux**

 ## Demo